Comparison of the Babylonian

 Genesis was copied from an earlier Babylonian story, or

-The Galgamesh myth was copied from an earlier Hebrew story, or
+The Galgamesh myth was copied from an earlier Hebrew story in Genesis, or

 Both were copied from a common source that predates them both.